labanino/my-gulp-starter/README.md

 # my-gulp-starter
-This is a simple gulp starter to convert `.sass` into `.css`, concatenate all `.sass` files into one and then minify.
+This is a simple gulp starter to convert `.sass` into `.css`, concatenate all `.sass` files into one and then minify them.

 **css**<br>
 --style.min.css<br>